-This joint guideline (2023) states that monogenic causes of IBD should be considered in patients with IBD since optimal care pathways and treatment may differ from that of classical IBD (high quality evidence, strong recommendation). (p.18) In monogenic IBD, panel testing is favored due to the rarity of the disorders and heterogeneous phenotypes.
+This joint guideline (2023) states that monogenic causes of IBD should be considered in patients with IBD since optimal care pathways and treatment may differ from that of classical IBD (high

-Clinicians should consider genomic testing in all patients with infantile onset IBD and in very-early-onset (defined as under age 6) IBD, particularly in the presence of one or more additional testing criteria (see below) (high quality evidence, strong recommendation). (p.25) Genomic testing should only be offered in exceptional circumstances to patients with onset after age 6 (moderate quality evidence, conditional recommendation).
+Clinicians should consider genomic testing in all patients with infantile onset IBD and in very-early-onset (defined as under age 6) IBD, particularly in the presence of one or more additional testing criteria (see below) (high quality evidence, strong recommendation). (p.25).
+Genomic testing should only be offered in exceptional circumstances to patients with onset after age 6 (moderate quality evidence, conditional recommendation).